-The Profit and loss statement or Income statement is required for all companies registered at Companies House by law as part of the financial accounts.
+All companies require an accounting Profit and loss statement or Income statement if registered at Companies House by law as part of the financial accounts.

 Profit and Loss account – Management accounting

 A profit and loss account is a useful tool for management decisions, as it looks at the costs which relate to sales during the period.
 It may be that you are selling your goods at 50% higher than you are buying them, but when taking into account all the overheads you are making a loss.
-The pricing, sales and costs can then be reviewed to see how future figures can be improved.
+It’s worth reviewing the pricing, sales and costs to see how future figures can be improved.

 What is Included in the Profit and Loss statement

 The figures posted to the profit and loss account may not be the same as the transactions in your bank account.
 Instead, they are the figures that relate to the period in connection with the sale or expense.

 An example of this: during a month a business made sales of £1000, but no goods were purchased; instead existing stock of £500 was sold.
-This figure of £500 would be posted as a cost of sale on the profit and loss account.
+Post the figure of £500 as a cost of sale on the profit and loss account.

 There are several other differences between the bank account and the profit and loss account:

 - Sales – Include the sales when they take place; this may not be the same month as when payment is received.

-- Cost of Sales – Include the cost that relates to the sales which have taken place.
+- Cost of Sales – Include all the costs that relate to the sales which have taken place.

-- Accruals – Include any expense which relates to the month for which no invoice has been received.
+- Accruals – Include any expense which relates to the month for which no invoice is received.

-- Prepayments – You may receive an invoice for a period of time or a future date, post the correct amount in the month it relates to.
+- Prepayments – You may receive an invoice for a period of time, like a year or a future date, post the correct amount in the right month it relates.

-- Depreciation – If you own fixed assets, they are depreciated over a period of time, a monthly figure will need to be included.
+- Depreciation – If you own fixed assets, they are depreciated over a period, include a monthly figure to your accounts.

 Example Accounting Profit and Loss Statement